amkalsi/monojet/README.md

    44 1.000000e+00 # lam2R22
 ```

 5. Set all the other couplings to zero.
-You can compare with the premade card link to make sure you set everything correctly.
+You can compare with [this premade card](https://github.com/athompson-tamu/monojet/blob/master/cards/param_card_right_mod.dat) to make sure you set everything correctly.

 Now you should be ready to generate your events.